scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 decomposes more and more into a set of point-like sources with growing number of iterations.

-Because of the PSF convolution an extended emission region can decompose into multiple nearby point sources and still lead to good model prediction, when compared with the data.
+Because of the PSF convolution, an extended emission region can decompose into multiple nearby point sources and still lead to good model prediction, when compared with the data.
 Those almost equally good solutions correspond to many narrow local minima or "spikes" in the global likelihood surface.
 Depending